Top

 Ohio’s Bicentennial Barn: Jackson County

 On an early autumn morning, the Jackson County Bicentennial Barn on the Pleasant View Farm stood bright against a clear blue sky, its red linseed-oil siding still carrying traces of the sun-faded Ohio Bicentennial logo.
 The bold blue script and white banner painted across its broad gable face recalled a time when these barns, one for each of Ohio’s eighty-eight counties, were symbols of statewide pride.
-Created in 2003 to commemorate two hundred years of statehood, the Bicentennial Barn project transformed ordinary farm structures into landmarks of shared heritage.
-Artist Scott Hagan spent five years traveling to every corner of the

 On my recent journey through the scenic Hocking Hills region in southeast Ohio, I paused to photograph a sight that has become a cultural landmark: a Bicentennial Barn, standing proudly along the roadsides across the state.
 These barns serve as a poignant tribute to Ohio’s history and rich agricultural legacy.